fabiandev/ts-runtime/README.md

 Type: `boolean`
 Default: true

-Specifies if classes and function should be annotate with a reflection.
+Specifies if classes and function should be annotated.

 ##### compilerOptions
 Type: `ts.CompilerOptions`